Youngest British soldier in World War I: Others

 According to the BBC documentary Teenage Tommies (first broadcast 2014), the British Army recruited 250,000 boys under eighteen during World War I. They included Horace Iles, who was shamed into joining up after he was handed a white feather by a woman when he was fourteen.
 He died at the Battle of the Somme at the age of sixteen.

 Also signing up as a private at the age of fourteen was Reginald St John Battersby, who was promoted to 2nd Lieutenant at the insistence of his father and headmaster, who thought that his rank was inappropriate for a middle-class boy.
 Battersby was wounded by machine gun fire while he was leading his men over the top at the Somme.
 Three months later, he lost a leg to shellfire.

+14-year-old Valentine Strudwick enlisted in 1915.
+He was killed in action in Belgium at age 15.

+It seems the East Surrey Regiments were happy to have young recruits.
+It was said that John Masters of Cowper Road Wimbledon told his real age when signing up and was told to walk around the block and do some maths to make him older.
+Whether this was a true story we will never know but at the age of 13 years and 8 months John Masters born William Masters in Tooting Wandsworth in 1902 signed up to the East Surrey Regiment and was sent to the front twice before his 15th birthday as reported in the Wimbledon Borough News on the 8th July 1916, page 2, under the heading of the Great War.
+The article stated, The boy is most keen of serving his country and begged that no attempt should be made to get him out of the Army as his great ambition was to get to the front and do his bit, and to judge from his letters though he has seen active service at the front so young his enthusiasm is no whit abated.
+John returned home without injury and would serve in the Wimbledon Home Guard in World War II.